Scotogenic Dirac neutrino mass models embedded with leptoquarks: one pathway to address the flavor anomalies and the neutrino masses together: SD M embedded with LQs

-where $X_{2}$ is a vector-like fermion, $\lambda_{1,2,3}$ denote the new Yukawa interactions, and $\lambda_{4}$ is the coupling constant among the Higgs $H$, the LQ $S_1$, and two other new scalar fields $X_{3,4}$.
+where $X_{2}$ is a vector-like fermion, $\lambda_{1,2,3}$ describe the new Yukawa interactions, and $\lambda_{4}$ is the coupling constant among the Higgs $H$, the LQ $S_1$, and the two other new scalar fields $X_{3,4}$.
 After the electroweak symmetry breaking, one can obtain the effective neutrino mass by computing the two-loop integral of this diagram.
-For technical details and final expression of the loop evaluation, we refer to Refs.~\cite{vanderBij:1983bw,McDonald:2003zj,Angel:2013hla,AristizabalSierra:2014wal}.
-Following the same procedure, one can also write out the Lagrangian for other models and work out the corresponding neutrino masses.
+For technical details and the final expression of the loop evaluation, we refer the readers to Refs.~\cite{vanderBij:1983bw,McDonald:2003zj,Angel:2013hla,AristizabalSierra:2014wal}.
+Following the same procedure, one can also write out the Lagrangians for all the other models and derive the corresponding neutrino masses.